hippobobimus/bpm/README.md

 The following examples are currently available:

+#### primative_playground

-Primative Playground - A very simple example in which a number of static cuboids and spheres are spawned randomly in 3D space, along with a rotating 'fan' (elongated cuboid).
+A very simple example in which a number of static cuboids and spheres are spawned randomly in 3D space, along with a rotating 'fan' (elongated cuboid).
 A single sphere can be controlled with the keyboard and upon 'collision' with any other object or plane, the contact data generated will be printed to the terminal.

 # References